10 Steps to Prepare for Full-Time RV Living for Beginners

 8. Mentally Prepare to Tell People About Your RV Life

 Yes, planning to RV full-time is super exciting.
-If you’re like me, once you started planning your escape into a world of traveling, you couldn’t think about anything else.
-It was the most fantastic idea you’d ever had!
+If you’re like me, once you started planning your escape into a world of traveling, you can’t think about anything else.
+It’s the best idea you’ve ever had!

 Don’t forget that not everyone will see your leap of faith this way.